Statutory Information for Parents

 Through our school values, we provide a foundation to the way in which we behave to each other.

-Children regularly nominate one another for modelling our school values, in all aspects of school life.
-These nominations are recognised in our whole school Celebration Assembly on a Thursday morning.
+Every week, the children nominate one of their peers for modelling our school values, in all aspects of school life.
+These nominations are currently recognised as part of the display on the area of focus in each class room.

 However, this is only a small part of what happens at our school.